tundish/turberfield-punchline/README.rst

 The interface is still in development, and is not documented just now.

-In the meantime, for rebranding and layout changes, please edit the local copy of *bfost.css* after your site is rendered in the default theme.
+In the meantime, for rebranding and layout changes, please edit the local copy of *punchline.css* after your site is rendered in the default theme.

 If all you need to change are the colours, you can achieve that with a modification to the *.cfg* file.